 Most $4u \times 1$ year courses are delivered as a whole day per week.
 Students undertaking this pattern of study will need to catch up on work missed during their TAFE day for other subjects.
 Students are responsible for their transport to and from the TAFE campus.
-Some TAFE courses are in the afternoons from 2:00pm - 6:00pm and others are in the evening from 4:00pm - 7:30pm.
+Some TAFE courses are in the afternoons running from between 12:00pm - 6:00pm.